c-sonntag/UnknownKraken/README.md

-### LibUnknownEcho
+# LibUnknownEcho

-LibUnknownEcho help to put secure exchanges in the development of C client/server application.
+LibUnknownEcho helps to put secure exchanges in the development of C client/server application.

 ## Low level features
 * TLS connection between a client and a server.